faddlis/PMM/README.md

 Rahmat Faddli Siregar, Nandana Rajatheva, and Matti Latva-Aho, "Permutation Matrix Modulation", IEEE Transactions on Wireless Communications, that can be downloaded at: https://ieeexplore.ieee.org/abstract/document/10002396.

-Please cite our paper as mentioned above if this code is used in any way, so that the readers will not be accused for plagiarism.
+Please cite our paper as mentioned above if this code is used in any way.

 Enjoy our code :)